andrea13042003/bite-and-brew-cafe-app/frontend/README.md

 ## ☕ Bites & Brew - Frontend

-Bites & Brew Frontend is the React-based user interface for the full-stack café management application.
+Bites & Brew Frontend is the React-based user interface for the full-stack cafe management application.
 It allows users to register, log in, view products, and interact with the app's backend via a sleek, user-friendly UI.
 It communicates with the backend API to handle authentication, registration, product display, and order history.

 ---